Each day there are

-more people learning to surf but still the same amount
+more people learning to surf but still the same amount of waves

-look inside -
+inside - before

-of the wave) to see if someone is already on or about to take off on the
+the wave) to see if someone is already on or about to take off on the

 wave.
 If you don't you could be putting yourself and another rider in